aedoardo1990/2nd_Project/README.md

 ### The logo and the header

 The logo at the top left corner of the website is the official logo of Formula1.
-The header wants to remind the header of the official site of Formula1.
+The header wants to remind the header of the official site of Formula 1.

 <img src="./assets/images/readme-images/logo-header.png" height="140" width="150">

 ### Game rules

 In this section there is a brief description of the game rules.
+Not much is written about the rules regarding the uncovering of memory cards since this is self-explanatory and it is a game known by almost everyone.

 <img src="./assets/images/readme-images/rules.png" width="575" height="250">

 #### Super Max